ImperialCollegeLondon/virtual_ecosystem/docs/source/using_the_ve/virtual_ecosystem_in_static_mode.md

 components held static (for more technical details, [see](./configuration/config.md#static-models)).
-Specifically, we focus on **hydrology** by keeping the microclimate, vegetation, animals, and soils fixed.
+Specifically, we focus on **hydrology** by keeping the microclimate, vegetation, animals, litter, and soils fixed.
 This isolates hydrological processes and so we can examine how individual model parameters and process representations influence model behaviour.